Thematic category of idea:

 What is the aim of the idea?: Increases satisfaction of the users of the public transport Increases satisfaction of the employers of public transport Lowers the cost of public transport

-Created: one month ago
+Created: 3 months ago

 Created by: Artur Zawadzki (Better Public Transport)

 Unlocking the potential of smart card data by integrating it into on-going transport planning.
 For passengers: a quicker and better match of transport services to changes in their needs.
 For transport authorities: enables them to concentrate on evaluating various alternatives instead of data gathering.